 Kensington Voice is a community-driven newsroom and publication serving the heart of Kensington in North Philadelphia.
 We generally cover stories from Cecil B. Moore Avenue to Tioga Street and from 6th Street to Aramingo Avenue.
 This includes parts of Norris Square, Fairhill, Harrowgate, and Port Richmond.

 Our bilingual content, written in both English and Spanish, consists of news stories, personal essays, and resources for people in the neighborhood.
-We also highlight community events on our website and social media platforms, like Facebook.
+We highlight community events on our website and social media platforms, like Facebook.
 We also host free storytelling workshops in the community.

 If you’d like to send us any feedback, story ideas, or you just need help finding some resources, email us at email@example.com.

 Our mission as a newsroom is to cover the Kensington area with empathy and thoughtfulness while also creating journalism that is for the community, not just about the community.
 We want Kensington Voice to be a platform for residents to reclaim their neighborhood’s narrative and voice their concerns.

 Our vision is a community that is better connected with power structures in Philadelphia, more engaged in the political process, and provided with the resources needed to build a clean, healthy, and safe neighborhood.